Potential Rabbit Health Challenges

 This diarrheal disease affects younger rabbits.
 It can be fatal, so it is imperative to contact your veterinarian if you suspect this disease.
 Diarrhea caused by mucoid enteropathy will have a gelatinous consistency and contain a lot of mucous.
 While a direct cause is difficult to ascertain, there are factors that predispose a young rabbit to developing this disease, including antibiotic treatment, stress, intestinal infections, dietary changes, and diets low in fiber.
 Back To Top

-Practice good quarantine and flea-prevention.
+Practice good The policy or space in which an individual is separately housed away from others as a preventative measure to protect other residents from potentially contagious health conditions, such as in the case of new residents or residents who may have been exposed to certain diseases. and flea-prevention.
 If you live in an area where Myxomatosis is known to be an issue, consider constructing a larger, more dynamic indoor living space and minimizing time spent outside.
 There has been some work on a vaccination, but it is not widely available and may cause some health issues.
 Contact your veterinarian for more information.

 If you suspect a resident has contracted this virus, call your veterinarian immediately.
 They may be able to suggest appropriate palliative care options and can confirm diagnosis.
 Back To Top